25 professional development goals for teachers

 In fact, content knowledge forms the foundation of education.
 Without a foundation of content knowledge, students cannot apply skills or engage in meaningful work.

-When teachers set goals related to content knowledge, the focus is on improving their understanding of the subject matter they teach.
-Teachers could set a goal to learn or expand their knowledge of:
+When teachers set goals related to content knowledge, the focus is on improving their understanding of the content.

 1. Writing: I will learn the Six Traits of Writing framework so that I can identify and teach the writing skills that define each trait, demonstrating an understanding of 80% of the subskills by the end of the school year.